The Night We Wed!

 1 Corinthians 13:11, NLT

-I did not know what was ahead for us but many years would be given to learning where one finds “free from disturbance” living!
+I did not know what the future would hold; in fact, many years would be given to learning where “free from disturbance” living truly is found!
 How thankful I am that God never gives up on us!

 Love never gives up, never loses faith, is always hopeful, and endures through every circumstance.